13608 SE 7th St, Bellevue, WA 98005

 September 2008 - present

-Technical lead for the design and implementation of new compilers for the Roslyn Project, which will form the core of Microsoft's future C# and Visual Basic products.
+Technical lead for the design and implementation of new compilers for the Roslyn Project, which is the core of Microsoft's C# and Visual Basic compilers.

 Java Language changes